Digital Content

 The IIIF Image API is a DigitalService

-The IIIF Image service should have a conforms_to
+The IIIF Image service, rather than the image itself, should have a conforms_to

-property that refers to "http://iiif.io/api/image/" as the URI of an InformationObject
+property that refers to "http://iiif.io/api/image/" as the URI of the InformationObject

 , so that applications know what sort of service is being referred to.
 The format